sunday-pizza-kitchen/pizza-rankings/README.md

 top being more preferred than the pizzas on the bottom.
 Pizzas on the same bullet are considered equivalent or to have minimal differences on preference.

-Note that this list is based on *personal preference* and not actual *quality*.
+Note that this list is based on my *personal preference* and not on actual *quality*.
+Your personal preference may differ from the list presented here.
 Ranking is based on last known information and may not be up-to-date with current conditions.